MDU-PHL/bohra/docs/index.md

 ## Etymology

-The name 'bohra', is the name of an exinct species of tree kangaroo that lived on the Nullarbor plain in Australia was chosen to reflect the fact that it was originally developed to used to build trees, relies on [snippy](https://github.com/tseemann/snippy) (named for a very famous kangaroo) and was inspired by [nullarbor](https://github.com/tseemann/nullarbor).
+The name 'bohra', is the name of an exinct species of tree kangaroo that lived on the Nullarbor plain in Australia and was chosen to reflect the fact that it was originally developed to used to build trees, relies on [snippy](https://github.com/tseemann/snippy) (named for a very famous kangaroo) and was inspired by [nullarbor](https://github.com/tseemann/nullarbor).